Tagirijus/gleeo-to-ledger/README.md

 # Usage

 Gleeo Timetracker can export the timetracking data in CSV format.
 You just need to input this `*.csv` file and tite the output file and the programm will convert all the data into the ledger format.
 Start the program with `-h` or `--help` for more information.

+# ToDo

+- Maybe making the rows dynamic, instead of hard-coded.